knaw-huc/data-envelopes/help_documentation.md

 * Date Published - when the dataset was published

 ## 2.3 Creators and Contributors<a id='level-2-contributor'></a>
-In this section you can list the people who contributed to the creation of the dataset, for example by curating data, managing the project, providing functing etc.
+In this section you can list the people who contributed to the creation of the dataset, for example by curating data, managing the project, providing funding etc.

 ### Publishing Organisation
 This is the organisation responsible for publishing the data.

 * Name - the name of the publishing organisation.
 Be consistent with how you fill in the name.
-* ROR ID - if available, the [ROR](http://ror.org) identifier for the organisation
+* ROR ID - the [ROR](http://ror.org) identifier for the organisation
 * Type - the type of the publishing organisation.
 Choose 'Other' if none of the other types apply
 * Other - if you chose 'Other' for the type, specify the type of the organisation here